 Nathan began his serious musical training at Central Washington University, where he studied classical trumpet performance under the direction of Thomas Gause.
 Uncertain at this stage as to what role music would play in his life, Nathan became immersed in the world of jazz at CWU and decided to make it his focus.
 In 1998, Nathan moved to the New York City area to study jazz at William Paterson University in Wayne, NJ.
 He attained his Bachelor's degree from WPU and his Master's degree from New Jersey City University, while studying with NYC area professionals Dave Rogers, Scott Wendholt, Joe Magnarelli, Bud Burridge, Rich DeRosa, John Mosca, Paul Meyers, and Andy Eulau.

-Nathan is also active in the NYC area big band scene, having performed with the Vanguard Jazz Orchestra, Mingus Big Band, Roy Hargrove Big Band, Jimmy Heath Big Band, Darcy James Argue's Secret Society, Dafnis Prieto Big Band, Phil Woods and the Festival Orchestra, Pedro Giraudo Big Band, Bill Mobley Big Band, Chris Stover's "Book Of Sand," Pete McGuinness Jazz Ochrestra, Newyorkestra Big Band, Scott Reeves Jazz Orchestra, Mike Treni Big Band, David O'Rourkestra Big Band, and Cecil's Big Band.
+Nathan is also active in the NYC area big band scene, having performed with the Vanguard Jazz Orchestra, Mingus Big Band, Roy Hargrove Big Band, Ron Carter Big Band, Jimmy Heath Big Band, Darcy James Argue's Secret Society, Dafnis Prieto Big Band, Phil Woods and the Festival Orchestra, Pedro Giraudo Big Band, Terraza Big Band, Bill Mobley Big Band, Chris Stover's "Book Of Sand," Pete McGuinness Jazz Ochrestra, Newyorkestra Big Band, Scott Reeves Jazz Orchestra and Cecil's Big Band.
 He has also performed as a sub on Broadway's Anything Goes, How To Succeed In Business Without Really Trying, On A Clear Day, and Leap Of Faith.

 Along with his accomplishments as a performer, Nathan has committed a portion of his professional life to furthering the development of music through education.
 Since early 2001, Nathan has been a private trumpet instructor, teaching throughout New Jersey.
 He currently is an adjunct faculty member at New Jersey City University (Jersey City, NJ), Delbarton School (Morristown, NJ), and Jazz House Kids (Montclair, NJ).
 From 2015-18, Nathan served as the Manager of Music at Jazz House Kids, overseeing all Academic Year youth programming.
-He now serves as the Big Band Coordinator at the Jazz House.
+He now serves as the Big Band Coordinator at the Jazz House, directing their award winning Jazz House Big Band.
 Nathan regularly adjudicates jazz festivals/competitions and has given clinics at high schools and colleges nationwide.